Cynthia Erivo: 2018–2023: Transition to film

-In March 2017, Erivo and the cast of The Color Purple were nominated for a Daytime Emmy Award for their performance on NBC's The Today Show in May 2016.
-In April 2017, it was announced that Erivo and the cast of The Color Purple alongside The Today Show won the Daytime Creative Arts Emmy Award in the Outstanding Musical Performance in a Daytime Program category.
-In November 2017, she appeared on the charity benefit Night of Too Many Stars, hosted by Jon Stewart, where she performed a duet with frequent contributor Jodi DiPiazza of the Andra Day hit "Rise Up" they were accompanied by Questlove and The Roots.

-Erivo made her film debut in 2018 in the neo-noir thriller film Bad Times at the El Royale.
+Erivo made her film debut in 2018 with the neo-noir thriller film Bad Times at the El Royale.
 Justin Chang of the Los Angeles Times deemed Erivo's performance "revelatory in the most rewarding sense".
 That same year, she also starred in the Steve McQueen directed heist thriller film Widows, which marked the first film she had ever shot.
 In his review of the film for The Atlantic, David Sims highlighted Erivo's "incredible work" in portraying her character's dramatic transformation.
 In 2019, Erivo produced and starred in the scripted science fiction thriller podcast Carrier, voicing the lead role of Raylene Watts, a long-haul truck driver transporting a trailer with "disturbing, mysterious contents".

-Erivo portrayed the title role in Harriet, a biographical film about American abolitionist Harriet Tubman.
+Erivo played the title role in Harriet, a biographical film about American abolitionist Harriet Tubman.
 The film began production in October 2018, completed filming in January 2019, and was released on 1 November 2019.
 David Rooney of The Hollywood Reporter wrote that Erivo "is a powerful physical presence in the title role" adding that "[she] hits all the requisite notes of flintiness and selfless bravery born of suffering, determination and rage".
 Her performance earned her a nomination for the Golden Globe Award for Best Actress in a Motion Picture – Drama; she also received a second nomination for Best Original Song for a song she co-wrote and performed for the film entitled "Stand Up".
 In 2020, Erivo garnered nominations for two Academy Awards–one for Best Actress for her portrayal of Tubman and the other for Best Original Song for "Stand Up".
+She became the third consecutive and overall person to earn acting and songwriting nominations for the same film, after Mary J. Blige for Mudbound (2017) and Lady Gaga for A Star Is Born (2018), and was the second consecutive and overall person (as well as the first person of color) to do so in a leading role.